juexinwang/scGNN/tutorial/Tutorial.md

 CSV format explicitly shows data in plain text.
 We take an example of Alzheimer’s disease datasets ([GSE138852](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE138852)) analyzed in the manuscript.

 10X format stores scRNA-seq expression sparsely, so is commonly used for huge datasets.
-Take an example of [liver cellular landscape study](https://data.humancellatlas.org/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674) from human cell atlas(<https://data.humancellatlas.org/>)
+Take an example of [liver cellular landscape study](https://data.humancellatlas.org/explore/projects/4d6f6c96-2a83-43d8-8fe1-0f53bffd4674/expression-matrices?catalog=dcp1) from human cell atlas(<https://data.humancellatlas.org/>).
+Click the download link of 'homo_sapiens.mtx.zip' in the page, and get 4d6f6c96-2a83-43d8-8fe1-0f53bffd4674.homo_sapiens.mtx.zip.
+(It looks like they does not provide direct download link anymore)

 #### Example: